FTMO Hidden Rules 2026: 9 Things They Don't Tell You on the Sales Page

 | Max Drawdown | 10% | 10% (same) |

-| Common Problem | Passing | Overconfidence |
+| Common Fail Reason | Drawdown hit | Overconfidence |

 Why traders fail Phase 2:

-- Lower target = different position sizing needed
+- Lower target = different position sizing needed (halve your lot size)

-- "Hurry up and get funded" pressure
+- "Hurry up and get funded" psychological pressure

-- Assuming rules relaxed (they're not)
+- Assuming rules are relaxed in verification (they're identical)

 7. Payout Timing Nuances